 - Stir quickly until dough pulls together enough to form a ball, using your hands if necessary, and adding more ice water if needed

-- Shape dough into a log and divide into four even pieces
+Shape dough into a log and divide into two even pieces

 - Shape the dough pieces into rounded discs, and wrap each disc tightly in plastic wrap.